 - 4. Remove fan motor and wiring. - 5.
 Cut heat exchanger off flush with liner.
 (See Figure 1.) - 6.
 Remove evaporator and drain trough.
 NOTE: You do not need to remove rivet or defrost heater. - 7.
-Use 1/4" drill bit to drill hole through cabinet from inside at location shown in Figure 2. - 8.
-Use 1/2" drill bit to open hole drilled in Step 7 to 1/2" from back of product.
-(See Figure 2.) - Remove stubs of old heat exchanger from evaporator and install new heat exchanger into evaporator.
+Using a 1/4" drill bit, drill hole through cabinet from inside at location shown in Figure 2. - 8.
+Using a 1/2" drill bit, open hole drilled in Step 7 to 1/2" from back of product.
+(See Figure 2.) - 9.
+Remove stubs of old heat exchanger from evaporator and install new heat exchanger into evaporator. - 10.
+Push heat exchanger through hole in cabinet (See

-Push heat exchanger through hole in the cabinet.
+Push the heat exchanger through the hole in the cabinet.

-Install armorflex over heat exchanger.
-Seal hole using permagum.
+Install the armorflex over the heat exchanger.
+Seal hole using the permagum.

-Use screws in kit to attach cover to back of cabinet.
-Line up lower cover with top of machine compartment opening
+Using screws in kit, attach cover to back of cabinet.
+Line lower cover up with top of machine compartment opening

-Using permagum provided in kit, seal hole and end of old heat exchanger.
+Using the permagum provided in kit, seal hole and end of old heat exchanger.

-Using permagum provided in kit to seal hole and end of old heat exchanger.
+Using the permagum provided in kit, seal hole and end of old heat exchanger.